 Slow news day?
 Feeling creative?
 Why not engorge your hit counter, pockets, and the frothing-at-the-mouth jingoism of your readership, and concoct a fantastical tale of the Rogue State!

-Football Squad Tortured for Loosing!
+Football Squad Tortured for Losing!

 It’s Radio Free Asia again, folks!
 This time one of their anonymous sources said “they were subjected to a session of harsh ideological criticism […] in front of 400 people”4.
 This makes no sense though.
-Loosing a match of football isn’t an ideological matter.
+Losing a match of football isn’t an ideological matter.
 It sounds (and it is) like a bad parody of the popular consciousness regarding the DPRK.